n33t1/Currency-Movement-Prediction/README.md

 1. We need to find a way to map entities mentioned in news (company, people, etc) to countries they belonged to.
 For example, in the news "Google hit with €1.5bn fine from EU over advertising", we need to find a way to map Google to US before performing sentiment analysis.
 2. How will entities be represented in the input (will word2vec still work in this case?)
-3. Baselines to use.
+3. How to evaluate/ Baselines to use.
 There are research on news sentiment vs. stock/cryptocurrency movements but nothing for news sentiment vs. currency movements.
 What should we use for baseline besides random?
-4. What parameters to tune for LSTM.
+4. Common parameters to tune for LSTM?

+openexchangerates